 - Carefully listen to the questions and issues your potential clients have and address them to become a trustworthy brand.
 Use these insights to create your content strategy to benefit from inbound marketing.

 - Try social proof as a selling point, if you find it useful.
 Find out how many people were satisfied with your product or service and highlight the data.

 - Use the possibility for one on one communication with prospects you discover on social media.
 Don’t underestimate any potential client.
 Do your best to contact them directly.

 More on this topic: 10 reasons for social listening webinar

 Chapter 5 How brands are using social listening?

-There are more and more brands using social listening as a part of their legitimate business strategy.
-The reasons and ways to do so can be spoken about for a long time.
-But there’s nothing like a real-life example.
+There are more and more brands using social listening as a part of their business strategy.
+The reasons and ways to do so can be talked about at length – but there’s nothing like a real-life example.
 According to statistics,

 a brand can increase their activity rate by about 25%